Pachypodium rosulatum subsp. gracilius (H.Perrier) Lüthy

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-However, they are definitely not suitable for cold or damp gardens and are very sensitive to frost.
+However, they are not suitable for cold or damp gardens and very sensitive to frost.
 Therefore, if planted in a warm garden that experiences occasional frost, they should be given a warm, sheltered position.

 They make good accent plants in a rock garden, especially when grouped with other caudiciform succulent plants.
 All need full sun, lots of water (except during the dormant phase), and must have good drainage.

 Almost all species are surprisingly adaptable to cultivation, changing their growing season when grown in the northern hemisphere.

 These plants like ample light and grow best in full sun.
 Partial shade is tolerated but may discourage flowering.
 When grown in a glasshouse, ventilation is important.
-Ample water is required during the growing season, depending on the species and the size of the specimen.
-Allow the soil to dry out before adding more water, then soak it thoroughly and never (even in winter) allow the soil to bake dry.
+Ample water is required during the growing season, depending on the species and specimen size.
+Allow the soil to dry out before adding more water, then soak it thoroughly, and never (even in winter) allow the soil to bake dry.

 - Back to genus Pachypodium